How to Buy & Redeem Air Canada Aeroplan Points

 Special deals on buying Aeroplan Points

-Air Canada tends to offer specials on buying Aeroplan points every 1-2 months.
+Air Canada tends to offer specials on buying Aeroplan points approximately every 1-2 months.

-During this offer, as is often the case during special promotions, Air Canada is temporarily increasing the maximum purchase limit to 500,000 Aeroplan points per transaction (excluding bonus points) and 1 million points per calendar year in total.
+During most special promotions, Air Canada temporarily increases the maximum purchase limit to 500,000 Aeroplan points per transaction (excluding bonus points).
+There is an annual points purchase limit of 1 million Aeroplan points per calendar year.

 Redeeming Aeroplan Points for reward flights